Handling student disclosure

 If the student insists that the matter be treated in confidence, it is still essential that they provide evidence to you.

 Whilst any student is entitled to request confidentiality, it can be helpful if you discuss the pros and cons of disclosure.
-You should therefore explain that only limited support can be offered at departmental level, and this may not be adequate to ensure that they can complete their coursework.
-However, the specialist Disability or Specific Learning Difficulty Advisors are keen to ensure that any issues affecting their learning are identified and supported.
+You should therefore explain that only limited support can be offered at departmental level, and this may not be adequate to ensure that they can complete their studies.
+However, staff in the Disability and Learning Support Service are keen to ensure that any issues affecting their learning are identified and supported.

 5. Helping distressed students

 If you have serious concerns about a student’s emotional wellbeing e.g. if you think that they could harm themselves or others, and they still request confidentiality, Health and Safety concerns would override this request.
-Under these circumstances you should contact the student’s own GP if possible, or University Health Services.
 There is further information regarding this issue and the range of available supports in the “Helping Distressed Students” publication.